Va'eira: Exodus chapter 7

-Plaut reported that most moderns take the view that the plague stories are unacceptable as fact and must be deemed legendary and unhistorical.
-Plaut argued that it was a mistake to consider the stories literally rather than as “essentially interpretive and legendary” — asserting that the release of the Israelites from slavery was unprecedented and could only be explained by crediting God.
-Plaut suggested that there was “possibly or even likely” a historical kernel that the biblical tradition transposed into the moral religious realm.
-Thus Plaut noted that some claim that the bloodiness of the Nile was caused by special deposits that the river picked up from the mountains (hence the name "Red Nile” for one branch); that frogs accompanied a large-scale inundation; and that lice, gnats, and insects regularly infested the area.
+Plaut reported that most moderns believe that the plague stories are unacceptable as fact and must be deemed legendary and unhistorical.
+Plaut argued that it was a mistake to consider the stories literally rather than as “essentially interpretive and legendary”—asserting that the release of the Israelites from slavery was unprecedented and could only be explained by crediting God.
+Plaut suggested that there was “possibly or even likely” a historical kernel that the biblical tradition transposed into the moral, religious realm.
+Thus, Plaut noted that some claim that the bloodiness of the Nile was caused by special deposits that the river picked up from the mountains (hence the name "Red Nile” for one branch), that frogs accompanied a large-scale inundation, and that lice, gnats, and insects regularly infested the area.
 Plaut concluded that the plague stories teach: “Israel's redemption was the ultimate marvel, and it was caused by God.
 To bring it about, nature itself was harnessed, the drama of the plagues was unfolded, and the ground was laid for an experience that forever after was etched into the hearts of the people and their descendants.”

-John J. Collins reported that some scholars have suggested that the plague stories contain a reminiscence of a mid-fourteenth century BCE epidemic referred to as “the Asiatic illness.”
+John J. Collins reported that some scholars have suggested that the plague stories contain a reminiscence of a mid-fourteenth-century BCE epidemic referred to as “the Asiatic illness.”

-Collins argued that the plague stories show that Exodus is not only the story of the liberation of Israel, but also of the defeat and humiliation of the Egyptians, and thus involved “less than edifying” nationalistic, ethnic vengeance.
+Collins argued that the plague stories show that Exodus is not only the story of the liberation of Israel but also of the defeat and humiliation of the Egyptians, and thus involved “less than edifying” nationalistic, ethnic vengeance.

 Sarna suggested that the biblical narrator might have construed the affliction of the Nile's waters and the plague of frogs as a kind of retribution for the pharaoh's decrees ordering the killing of male Israelites at birth and their drowning in the Nile.